|

 -

-global warming is illustrated by a comparison between the
+activity on global warming is illustrated by a

-the weekly cycle of human activity (high and low this week
+with the weekly cycle of human activity (high and low

 -